jian-shu-lab/Bering/README.rst

 Bering's key applications
 --------------------------
-- Identify background and real signals in noisy spatial data.
+- Identify background and real signals in noisy spatial transcriptomics data.
 - Identify cell annotations for transcripts on single-cell spatial data.
 - Efficiently cell segmentation with cell annotations.
-- Build and fine-tune pre-trained model.
+- Build and fine-tune pre-trained model on new data using transfer learning.

 Installation
 ------------